beschulz/wav2png/README.md

 # wav2png

 Author: Benjamin Schulz

 email: beschulz[the a with the circle]betabugs.de

-    license: GPL
+License: GPL

 create waveform pngs out of audio files.

 all audio formats, that are readable by libsndfile are supported.

 The generated images look like the ones you can find on soundcloud.
 They are ment to be used in webpages.
 They are not anti-aliased, but look really good when scaled down by the browser.

+# Performance
+On a 2.4 Ghz i5, the conversion rate was about 15 Minutes of audio per second and core.
+Your Milage may vary.
+If you have suggestions for performance improvements, please drop a line.

 # Installation